Himachal Pradesh, nestled in the lap of the Himalayas, is a

 6. Tirthan Valley – A Hidden Gem for Nature Lovers

-a UNESCO-listed site known for its rich biodiversity.
-Whether you love trekking,
+known for its rich biodiversity.
+Whether you love trekking, fishing, or

-fishing, or simply unwinding by the riverside, Tirthan Valley is the
+simply unwinding by the riverside, Tirthan Valley is the perfect escape

 7. Dalhousie & Khajjiar – A Slice of Switzerland in